Program overview

 Graduates of the Electronics Engineering Technology diploma program can pursue a variety of career paths in Canada, including:

-These roles often require a blend of technical knowledge and practical skills, making the Electronics Engineering Technology diploma a valuable asset for graduates entering the workforce.
+These roles often require a blend of technical knowledge and practical skills, making the Electronics Engineering Technology program an excellent foundation for a successful career in the electronics field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.